Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Plumbing dispatch often begins with an expectation that, if jobs are planned carefully at the start of the day, technicians are assigned correctly, and service windows are set, operations should remain stable.

-This approach holds when job volumes are manageable and service areas are limited, but daily field conditions rarely remain predictable for long.
-Emergency calls surface without warning, repair times exceed estimates, and technician availability shifts throughout the day, requiring dispatch.
-This forces dispatchers to constantly revise plans, often through calls, messages, and spreadsheets.
+That assumption holds when job volumes are manageable and service areas are limited.
+But daily field conditions rarely cooperate.
+Emergency calls surface without warning, repair times exceed estimates, and technician availability shifts throughout the day.
+35% of plumbing businesses still dispatch technicians using phone calls and manual scheduling, forcing dispatchers to constantly revise plans through calls, messages, and spreadsheets.

 As plumbing operations expand, dispatch moves from a scheduling task into a continuous coordination process that must account for live job status, technician location, and service priorities at every stage of the day.